sarahcnyt/classes/data-sources.md

 ---
-title: "Links to source data for PhD students"
+title: "Links to source data for doctoral students"
 ---

+## Outside data sources for doctoral students

 * [Social Explorer](https://socialexplorer.com) is a much easier way to get at Census and related data than going through the Census bureau.
 It's a subscription service that is available any time you're connected through the school's IP.
 It includes block group level 5-year ACS files, decennial census and some historical data other sources.